How AI is changing B2B content marketing beyond "just use ChatGPT"

 This drives massive comment engagement, which signals the algorithm to show the post to more people.
 You get distribution, and you start a direct conversation with potential leads.

 This approach admits fallibility, which is rare in B2B.
 It shows you care about accuracy more than looking perfect.
-HockeyStack and other transparent brands use this tone to great effect.
+HockeyStack and other transparent brands use this tone to great effect, a positioning approach we detail in our guide on standing out in crowded B2B SaaS markets.

 For B2B SaaS companies, the content refresh process is a high-leverage activity.
 It capitalizes on existing authority to drive faster results than net-new production ever could.
 By shifting your focus from ‘maintenance’ to ‘conversion optimization’ - specifically through the use of inline lead magnets, updated data, and BoFu intent targeting - you can transform your blog archives into a sustainable engine for qualified leads.